wdporter/i-am-that-vuepress/72-what-is-pure-unalloyed-unattached-is-real/readme.md

-(from <em>yoj</em>, to yoke or join). <em>Yoga</em> teaches the means by which the individual spirit (<em>jivatma</em>) can be joined or united with the universal spirit (<em>Paramatma</em>).">yoga</span>s in his past and had many experiences that passed away.
+(from <em>yoj</em>, to yoke or join). <em>Yoga</em> teaches the means by which the individual spirit (<em>jivatma</em>) can be joined or united with the universal spirit (<em>Paramatma</em>).">yoga</span>s in his past and had many experiënces that passed away.
 Now he claims no special abilities or knowledge — the only unusual thing about him is connected with sensations: he is unable to separate the seer from the seen.
 For instance, when he sees a car rushing at him, he does not know whether the car is rushing at him, or he at the car.